-All ATV trails and routes on County Forest land are now open; however, some of the USFS ATV trails remain closed due to damage from the summer storms.
+All ATV trails and routes on County Forest land are now open; however, a few of the USFS ATV trails remain closed due to damage from the summer storms.
 (See Forest Order, Closure Map and Trail Reroute Map links below).

 The USDA Forest Service has updated their closures in Bayfield County.
 There are two closure orders affecting our area: